 Bill C-262 needs your urgent attention and support.
-Bill C-262, the United Nations Declaration on the Rights of Indigenous Peoples Act, is in second reading in the Senate and has yet to go to the Standing Committee on Aboriginal Peoples.
+Bill C-262, the United Nations Declaration on the Rights of Indigenous Peoples Act, is now before the Senate’s Standing Committee on Aboriginal Peoples.
 Passed overwhelmingly in the House of Commons on May 30, the bill will, if enacted, ensure that the laws of Canada are in harmony with the UN Declaration.
 The Truth and Reconciliation Commission of Canada (TRC) identified the UN Declaration as “the framework for reconciliation at all levels and across all sectors of Canadian society.”

 Let’s ensure this Bill is Passed into Law!

-When Senators return from recess on February 18 they will have only a few days to pass this private-members bill.
-Adding to the urgency is that government bills will be prioritized, and some Senators may stall its passage.
+Time is ticking.
 If Bill C-262 does not reach third reading in the Senate before Parliament is dissolved when the election is called, it will die on the order paper.

 Many of us have voiced support for this Bill which, if passed, will establish a legislative framework requiring the federal government to work in consultation and cooperation with First Nations, Inuit and Métis peoples to develop a national action plan for implementation of the United Nations Declaration on the Rights of Indigenous Peoples as urged in the TRC Calls to Action.
 Canada endorsed the UN Declaration in 2010.*

 Join KAIROS in urging Senators to vote in favour of Bill C-262.

 Take one or more actions.